Edge Hill University offers three routes to a research degree: MRes, PhD, and professional doctorate.

 Please note, if you have outstanding debts of any kind to Edge Hill University you should contact the Finance Department to arrange a formal repayment agreement before applying.

-Edge Hill University advertises two types of studentship throughout the year:
+Edge Hill University advertises one type of studentship throughout the year:

 Graduate Teaching Assistants (GTAs)